vladimirvivien/go-tutorials/README.md

 var mass = 6.4185e23
 var active = true
 ```
 When variables are declared inside a function, the declaration can get even shorter by dropping the `var` keyword as shown in the following example.
-This is one of the most idiomatic version of type declaration that will encounter.
+This forms combines the declaration and initialization of variable in one step.
+This is one of the most idiomatic version of type declaration that you will encounter.

 ```go
 package main